MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-a-reverse-proxy-device-for-sharepoint-server-hybrid.md

 The following list describes the steps shown in the preceding picture.

-1. From the Internet, a federated user browses to her SharePoint Online site.
+1. From the Internet, a federated user browses to her SharePoint in Microsoft 365 site.

-2. SharePoint Online queries the search index in SharePoint Online and also sends the search query to the external URL of the on-premises SharePoint farm which resolves to the external endpoint of the reverse proxy device.
+2. SharePoint in Microsoft 365 queries the search index in SharePoint in Microsoft 365 and also sends the search query to the external URL of the on-premises SharePoint farm which resolves to the external endpoint of the reverse proxy device.

 3. The reverse proxy device pre-authenticates the request using the Secure Channel SSL certificate and relays the request to the URL of the primary web application.

 4. The SharePoint farm service account queries the on-premises search index and security trims the search results in the context of the user who sent the search request.

-5. Security trimmed search results are returned to SharePoint Online and displayed on the search results page.
-This result set includes search results from the SharePoint Online search index and search results from the search index of the SharePoint Server farm.
+5. Security trimmed search results are returned to SharePoint in Microsoft 365 and appear on the search results page.
+This result set includes search results from the SharePoint in Microsoft 365 search index and search results from the search index of the SharePoint Server farm.

 > [!NOTE]
 > Inbound connectivity enables access to content and resources in your on-premises SharePoint Server farm **from the internet** only if the user has an active, secure connection to the intranet network over VPN or DirectAccess or if the SharePoint Server farm is configured in an extranet topology.